 It’s vital that writers know their work is held carefully and considered by truly diverse world-class readers.
 It feels right that this is how we now announce our new set of HighTide Associate Artists: Aisha Zia, Chinonyerem Odimba, Chris Sonnex and The Queer House.

 More information on the script reading process can be found here.

 Love In The Time of Corona

-Five new monologues celebrating our incredible communities, created by five of the UK’s most exciting writers: BAFTA nominee Dawn King, Olivier Award nominee Morgan Lloyd Malcolm, Ben Weatherill (Jellyfish, The Bush Theatre and National Theatre, now in development with the BBC), Aisha Zia (No Guts No Heart No Glory, national tour, BBC4, Fringe First Award winner) and Debris Stevenson (Poet In Da Corner, Royal Court and national tour, Evening Standard Best Newcomer nominee).
-All five writers are currently developing full-length plays for Suba Das’s inaugural HighTide Festival in 2021.
+Six new monologues celebrating our incredible communities, created by some of the UK’s most exciting writers: BAFTA nominee Dawn King, Olivier Award nominee Morgan Lloyd Malcolm, Ben Weatherill (Jellyfish, The Bush Theatre and National Theatre, now in development with the BBC), Aisha Zia (No Guts No Heart No Glory, national tour, BBC4, Fringe First Award winner), Sonia Jalaly (Happy Birthday Without You, Tricycle Theatre) and Debris Stevenson (Poet In Da Corner, Royal Court and national tour, Evening Standard Best Newcomer nominee).
+All six writers are currently developing full-length plays for Suba Das’s inaugural HighTide Festival in 2021.

-Jade Anouka will perform Aisha Zia’s piece, Katie Lyons will take on Morgan Lloyd Malcolm’s new work, Sophie Melville with star in Ben Weatherill’s Monologue, Shobna Gulati will present Dawn King’s new piece and Debris Stevenson will perform her own newly penned monologue.
-The first of these pieces will be released on 9 April.
+Jade Anouka will perform Aisha Zia’s piece, Katie Lyons will take on Morgan Lloyd Malcolm’s new work, Sophie Melville with star in Ben Weatherill’s monologue, Shobna Gulati will present Dawn King’s new piece, cabaret star Jonny Woo will star in Sonia Jalaly’s monologue and Debris Stevenson will perform her own newly penned monologue.

 Playwright Crisis Support Programme